kokoko3k/koko-aio-slang/docs.md

         This is the slotmask offset/stagger, (available on type 1 only) Keep it around 79 or all the way to max

+**Dot matrix emulation:**<br>
+    Emulates low refresh "boxed" screens used in old handheld consoles.<br>

+    Gap sharpness:
+        Modulates the thickness of the grid around cells.
+    Gap strength:
+        How much the grid is visible.
+    RGB strength:
+        Emulate rgb subpixels (Set 0.0 for BW display) RGB sharpness:
+        Low values will gradually blend subpixels.<br>
+        You may want to lower this value to cancel vertical artifacts.<br>
+    Green gain correction:
+        R and B cnahhels could be partially cancelled by the grid around.<br>
+        Lower this if the image looks green.<br>
+    Refresh inertia:
+        Emulates a low refresh screen, set the power of the effect.<br>
+    Inertia on:
+        0: display is always slow to refresh
+        1: display is slow to refresh bright pixels
+        2: display is slow to refresh dark pixels

 **Halo:**<br>
     Emulates the effect of the brighter pixels reflected by the CRT glass<br>
     that lights nearby zones (a sort of tight bloom).<br>